ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 [Create a Github account](https://github.com/signup) and proceed to the next step.

 ### Configuring Git

-While there are many GUI based programs, I would recommend using the CLI as it will help to better understand what goes on behind the scenes.
+While there are many GUI based programs that makes working with git easier, I would recommend using the CLI as it will help to better understand what goes on behind the scenes.

 {{< cards >}}
 {{< card link="/blog/painless-git-ssh-setup/" title="Configuring Git Guide" >}}